 Today, the inaugural Yoga in Healthcare Conference is taking place at the University of Westminster in London.
 Bringing together pioneers from the worlds of health, government and yoga, we’ll be discussing how the integration of yoga into the NHS could improve the health and wellbeing of the public, as well as healthcare employees.

 One of the key questions we shall explore is whether yoga can be applied in our healthcare services to ease the burden of chronic conditions in our society.
-Helping to prevent and manage issues such as Type 2 Diabetes, heart disease and obesity is going to be a pivotal task for our health services over the next few decades – and here at Minded, we believe that yoga can be a part of the solution to these growing public health concerns.
+Helping to prevent and manage issues such as Type 2 Diabetes, heart disease and obesity is going to be a pivotal task for our health services over the next few decades – and here at The Minded Institute, we believe that yoga can be a part of the solution to these growing public health concerns.

 Yoga offers a way for people to support and promote their physical and mental resilience.
 Whether it’s helping people remain active as they age, offering an adjunct therapy for a variety of mental health issues or simply being a way in which people can manage their stress levels, yoga’s impact on health can be profound.